top of page

 Where: 1004 West 9th Ave, King of Prussia, PA 19406

 Pennsylvania’s Telecommunication Device Distribution Program provides specialized telecommunication devices for free to persons with disabilities.
 A telecommunication device is equipment needed by a person with a disability so that he or she can communicate by wire or radio with another person.
-Devices provided include TTY, voice carry over telephone, CapTel telephone, in-line amplifier, voice activated dialer, talking telephone, photo telephone, and many other devices.
-To qualify for the Telecommunication Device Distribution Program, you must:

-PA ABLE Savings Program
+Use your PA ABLE Savings Program to pay for AT

 The Recycled Equipment Exchange Program is a classified listing of used assistive technology devices offered for sale or for free.
 For more information, please contact Pennsylvania’s Initiative on Assistive Technology at 800-204-7428 (toll free voice) or 866-268-0579 (TTY).